Timeline

 1876: The Walter Sanitarium was established in Walter’s Park, Pennsylvania.

-1888: Robert graduated from the Hahnemann Medical College of Philadelphia in 1888.
+1888: Robert also graduated from the Hahnemann Medical College of Philadelphia in 1888.
 Developed by the German physician Samuel Hahnemann, homeopathy came to the United States in about 1835.
 Instead of bleeding, blistering, and purging, it prescribed a regimen of exercise, diet, and fresh air and offered its own experimental pharmacology derived from Hahnemann’s own rudimentary scientific experimentation.
 Based on Hahnemann’s two laws of homeopathy, “let likes be cured by likes,” and the smaller the dose, the more effective it is in stimulating a cure, homeopathic medicine claimed a theoretical legitimacy that orthodox medicine still lacked.

 1899: Dr. Walter wrote the book Vital Science Based Upon Life’s Great Law: The Analogue of Gravitation.
 He shares that there are three great forces in nature: vitality, chemical affinity, and gravitation, co-existent and analogous.
 The underlying thought of this work is that the living world is a fundamental part of natural existence and is, therefore, subject to a fundamental law.
 It is analogous to chemical affinity and gravity and applies to the science of human health.
 This makes the knowledge of vital processes in health and disease as specific as the knowledge of chemical and astronomical processes.
 He applies this to Life’s Great Law, the analog of attraction of gravitation.
 333 pages.